-- (1) Amounts reflect the value of the shares of our common stock underlying RSUs, calculated using \$2.64, the closing trading price of a share of our common stock on December 31, 2018.
-Each RSU constitutes the right to receive one share of our common stock upon vesting. - (2) The option vests as to 1/48 of the shares in monthly installments measured from the vesting commencement date, subject to continued service to us through the vesting date. - (3) The RSUs vest in four equal annual installments from the vesting commencement date, subject to continued service to us through the vesting date. - (4) Twenty-five percent of the shares subject to the option vested on the first anniversary of the vesting commencement date, and the remainder vests in 36 equal monthly installments thereafter.
+(1) Amounts reflect the value of the shares of our common stock underlying RSUs, calculated using \$1.18, the closing trading price of a share of our common stock on December 31, 2019.
+Each RSU constitutes the right to receive one share of our common stock upon vesting.

+- (2) The option vests as to 1/48 of the shares in monthly installments measured from the vesting commencement date, subject to continued service to us through the vesting date. - (3) The RSUs vest in four equal annual installments from the vesting commencement date, subject to continued service to us through the vesting date. - (4) Twenty-five percent of the shares subject to the option vested on the first anniversary of the vesting commencement date, and the remainder vests in 36 equal monthly installments thereafter, subject to continued service to us through the vesting date. - (5) The RSUs vest on June 30, 2020, subject to continued service to us through the vesting date.